 On April 18, 2014, the Company became the holder of 100% of the outstanding capital stock of AirPatrol upon the consummation of the transactions contemplated by that certain Agreement and Plan of Merger by and between the Company and Airpatrol (the "Airpatrol Merger Agreement").
 In accordance with Amendment 2 to the Airpatrol Merger Agreement, the AirPatrol acquisition was deemed effective as of April 16, 2014 for accounting purposes.
-At the closing, the Company (i) paid or initiated actions to pay a total of \$8,466,258 to various former stockholders, former noteholders, former directors, professional service firms and continuing officers, (ii) issued a total of 1,042,809 shares of its common stock to former stockholders, directors, and continuing officers of AirPatrol, and to the investment banking firm of AGC Partners, LLC, and (iii) issued 800,000 shares of its common stock into a holdback escrow.
-A working capital adjustment applied at closing reduced cash consideration by approximately \$486,000 and reduced stock merger consideration by 157,192 shares.
-Additionally, a total of \$1,047,781 was deducted from cash merger consideration with repayment of AirPatrol's indebtedness to the Company.
+At the closing, the Company (i) paid or initiated actions to pay a total of \$\$8,466,258 to various former stockholders, former noteholders, former directors, professional service firms and continuing officers, (ii) issued a total of 1,042,809 shares of its common stock to former stockholders, directors, and continuing officers of AirPatrol, and to the investment banking firm of AGC Partners, LLC, and (iii) issued 800,000 shares of its consideration by 157,192 shares.
+Additionally, a total of \$1,047,781 was deducted from cash merger consideration in conjunction with repayment of AirPatrol's indebtedness to the Company.
 None of the persons receiving merger consideration from the Company at the closing had any material relationship, other than in respect of the merger transaction, with the Company, its affiliates, directors, officers, or any associate of such directors and officers.